 Avantika, Deb’s girlfriend and love of life, Shrey, Deb’s best friend and business partner, and Tiya, Shrey’s girlfriend and a spoilt girl accompany Deb in his hunt.

-The novel has two stories running parallel to each other.
+The If It’s Not Forever it’s not love has two stories running parallel to each other.

 First one’s of Deb life.
 He loves Avantika, a mature and amazingly beautiful girl who has some haunting memories to forget.
 He has a friend, Shrey who is a carefree freak and changes girlfriends overnight.